 The UE processes the UE policy sections, each identified by the UPSI, received from the PCF and informs the PCF of the result.

-The UE provides the PCF with the UE policy related capabilities such as the UE's support for ANDSP, the UE's support for URSP provisioning in EPS and the UE's OS Id.
+The UE provides the PCF with the UE policy related capabilities such as the UE's support for ANDSP, the UE's support for URSP provisioning in EPS, the UE's support for VPS URSP, and the UE's OS Id.

 The UE can also request the PCF to provide V2XP as specified in 3GPP TS 24.587 [19B].